agarapatri/Timeless-Words/README.md

 ```bash
 chmod +x build_db.sh && ./build_db.sh
 ```
 * This will create a new library sqlite db and the semantic sqlite db with the new data that is present in `scripts/json_samples`.
-* Below steps are just info.
 This is the only step needed to add new data to the sqlite db.
 * Verify sqlite with tests.
 Run below command from `TimelessWords/docs/scripts` directory:
 ```bash
 chmod +x semantic_db_tests/run_tests.sh && ./semantic_db_tests/run_tests.sh